Keeping Children Safe From Harm

 - Inform the school if there is any change in your child's circumstances for example; change of address, change of name, change of parental responsibility.

 Parents of primary school children should tell the teacher if there are any changes to arrangements about who brings their child to and collects their child from school.

 Parents should contact the school if their child is absent, then ring or send in a note on the child's return to school.
 This assures the school that you know about the absence.

-Always talk to the Principal or the Designated Teacher for Child Protection in the school if you are worried about a safeguarding or child protection concern.
+Always talk to the Principal or the Designated Teacher for Child Protection (Head of Pastoral Care) in the school if you are worried about a safeguarding or child protection concern.

 More information about Child Protection in education can be obtained from the